YaoGroup/DIFFICE_jax/paper.md

 the ice-shelf dynamics.

 Due to the potential high-level error or noise in the observational data, inverse problems are more difficult to solve than an forward problem.
-In cyrosphere, conventional method for inverse problems includes control method [@Macayeal:1989], or called adjoint method, which is quite challenging for beginners, especially those with less knowledge in applied mathematics or numerical methods to implement for solving diverse problems.
-In addition, a deep-learning based method, named physics-informed neural networks (PINNs) was newly-developed and validated to be efficient for solving inverse problem.
-Compared with the ajoint method, PINNs has no need to involve extra ajoint equations and associated adjoint conditions for any inverse problems and the default setting (including the network structure and the optimization methods) tends to denoise the high-frequency error and noise involved in the data and no extra regularization term are required in the cost function for solving the inverse problem.
+In cyrosphere, conventional method for inverse problems includes control method [@Macayeal:1989], or called adjoint method, which is, however, quite challenging to implement or generalize for various problems, especially for beginners with less knowledge in applied mathematics or classical numerical methods.
+Additionally, a newly-developed deep-learning based method, named physics-informed neural networks (PINNs), are shown to be efficient in solving inverse problem.
+Different from ajoint method, PINNs have no need to introduce extra ajoint equations and associated adjoint boundary conditions in the calculation, which are usually hard to derive for complicated problems.
+Moreover, the default setting (including network structure and the optimization methods) of PINNs tends to inherently denoise the high-frequency error and noise involved in the data.
+Thus, there is no need to extra regularization terms in the cost function when solving the inverse problem.

+However, the
 the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure. and the correct implementation of the optimizer.